MansoorMajeed/archived-esc.sh-hugo/content/blog/2021-03-06-decrypting-pdf-files-from-the-command-line-linux-mac.md

-+++
-author = "Mansoor A"
-categories = ["HowTo"]
-date = 2021-03-06T04:46:51Z
+---
+author: Mansoor A
+categories:
+- HowTo
+date: "2021-03-06T04:46:51Z"
-description = ""
+description: ""
-draft = false
+draft: false
-url = "decrypting-pdf-files-from-the-command-line-linux-mac"
-summary = "Sometimes you need to mass decrypt PDF files (Telephone bill comes to mind).
+summary: Sometimes you need to mass decrypt PDF files (Telephone bill comes to mind).
   Opening them one by one and entering the password, finding a way to export them to a non encrypted file all seem too tedious.
-Let's do it from the command line" tags = ["HowTo"] title = "Decrypting PDF files from the command line (Linux/Mac)"
+Let's do it from the command line

-+++
+tags:
+- HowTo
+title: Decrypting PDF files from the command line (Linux/Mac)
+url: decrypting-pdf-files-from-the-command-line-linux-mac
+---

 ### Why?